Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 For instance, when we eat when we're hungry, the reduction of hunger and the subsequent feeling of satisfaction act as secondary reinforcers, strengthening the habit strength of eating when hungry.
 This is a clear example of how the drive reduction theory works.

-However, it's important to note that this theory doesn't just propose that we're driven by the need to reduce discomfort.
+However, note that this theory doesn't just propose that we're driven by the need to reduce discomfort.
 It also suggests that the reduction of these internal psychological needs leads to a state of relaxation and satisfaction, which we are inherently driven to achieve.

 In a study published in Scientific Reports, researchers found that monkeys were intrinsically motivated to seek out and look at reward-predictive cues, driven by a desire to reduce uncertainty and obtain conditioned reinforcement from positive cues.

-This study provides empirical support for the principles of drive reduction theory, demonstrating how it can be applied to understand not just human behaviour, but also the behaviour of other intelligent species.
+This study provides empirical support for the principles of drive reduction theory, demonstrating how it can be applied to understand human behaviour and the behaviour of other intelligent species.

 Key insights from the drive reduction theory include: